AMM & DEX Venues

 Best Bid / Best Ask Row

-Below the per-pool rows, the fee tier table shows a composite row — the highest bid and lowest ask available across all active pools simultaneously.
+Below the per-pool rows, a composite row shows the highest bid and lowest ask available across all active pools simultaneously.

 | Column | Description |